Coding-Wave-Academy/ub-student/README.md

 In the root directory of the project, create a new folder and name it uploads.
 This folder is required for the PDF upload functionality to work.

-Run the Application:

-Admin Panel: Access the admin dashboard by navigating to http://localhost/ub_student_app/admin/ in your browser.

-Student Portal: Access the student login page at http://localhost/ub_student_app/student/login.php.

 5. How to Use
 Admin Workflow